 - When coming together, the positively charged end of one water molecule weakly attaches to the negative end of the adjacent water molecule.
-That is, the partial positive hydrogen of one molecule makes a weak interaction with the partial negative oxygen of the other molecule.
+That is, the partially positive hydrogen of one molecule makes a weak interaction with the partially negative oxygen of the other molecule.

 What Type Of Bond Is A Hydrogen Bond

 - A hydrogen bond is an intermolecular electromagnetic attraction.

 - It is a special type of “dipole-dipole interaction.

 - The second-period elements, nitrogen (N), oxygen (O), and fluorine (F) are particularly known for making hydrogen bonds.

 - Hydrogen bonds are found in many compounds.

 - The most common example of a hydrogen bond is found in water.

 - Other examples of small molecules that have hydrogen bonding are ammonia and hydrogen fluoride.